 11. Star anise tea

-Star anise tea is rich in phenolic compounds that contain antioxidant and digestive properties.
-These can help to relieve nausea caused by indigestion, especially after heavy or fatty meals.
+Star anise tea is rich in phenolic compounds with antioxidant and digestive effects, which can help relieve nausea caused by indigestion, especially after heavy or fatty meals.

 Ingredients